 In order to understand these changing gender roles, MENA Agenda 1325’s partner organization in Lebanon, ABAAD – Resource Center for Gender Equality and Oxfam International have carried out a gender situation and vulnerability assessment among Syrian refugees and Palestinian refugees from Syria now living in Lebanon.

-The study showed that both men and women refugees are experiencing severe stress and feelings of powerlessness because they are unable to fulfill their traditional gender roles.
+The study showed that both men and women refugees are experiencing severe stress and feelings of powerlessness because they are unable to fulfil their traditional gender roles.
 According to a health worker in Tripoli many “men here are unemployed and they sit all day at home, they feel a bit depressed, mad, and they release their anger towards their family and children.”

 Moreover, Syrian men feel guilty that they are not in Syria fighting for their people, which adds to their sense of low-self-worth, stress and powerlessness.
-The man who used to be provider and protector of the family and the nation now finds himself unemployed and unable to fulfill his traditional role.
+The man who used to be provider and protector of the family and the nation now finds himself unemployed and unable to fulfil his traditional role.
 Sadly, in some cases, this frustration results in domestic violence “When my wife asks me for vegetables or meat to prepare food, I hit her.
 She does not know why she was hit, neither do I.”

-A father in his 60s cannot find a job in Lebanon and therefor the young men in the family (14-18) go out to find work in order to pay the food, bills and the rent.
+A father in his 60s cannot find a job in Lebanon and therefore the young men in the family (14-18) go out to find work in order to pay the food, bills and the rent.
 This is a huge change in the traditional family structure where the father is the head of the family and this cause tension in the family.
-In addition, this hinders the young men to continue their education.
+In addition, this hinders young men to continue their education.

 Women feel their gender identity is on Shaky Ground